-Are you a current business owner looking to attend non-business-related training to help expand your business?
+Are you a current business owner looking to attend industry training to help expand your business?
 For example, a dance studio owner may want to take training to learn a new dance routine and expand services.
 GDI may assist in funding tuition, books, and other costs associated with training on a case-by-case basis.
 A living allowance may be applicable when attending training.

 Have you developed a professional business plan through the Clarence Campeau Development Fund or SaskMétis Economic Development Corporation?
 These project partners may cover up to 75% of business plan costs up to a maximum total project cost of $10,000.
 GDI may be able to reimburse client contributions to the business plan cost upon completion (up to 25% of business plan costs at a maximum of total project cost of $10,000).

 Undercapitalization is a common problem for new businesses and start-ups, as positive cash flows are minimal or non-existent.
 If you have completed a professional business plan, secured financial commitments, and developed a timeline for business start-up, you may be eligible to receive a transition allowance for up to 26 weeks.

 Mentorship provides an opportunity to build meaningful relationships with business owners who have been through the challenges and successes of entrepreneurship.
 If you are preparing for business start-up, you may be matched with a mentor for up to four months.
 If you are interested in becoming a mentor, please contact email@example.com to learn more!